Outbound-Process/.github/.github/ISSUE_TEMPLATE/scan-source-code.md

 ---

 @Requestor: Please create a comment containing a link to a GitHub repository that includes the source code that you want to publish.
-The GitHub repository should be hosted on [github.wdf.sap.corp](https://github.wdf.sap.corp) or [github.tools.sap](https://github.tools.sap/).
+The GitHub repository should be hosted on [github.wdf.sap.corp](https://github.wdf.sap.corp) or [github.tools.sap](https://github.tools.sap/) and Please make sure that the repository visibility is public so that the automated code scan can read the source code.

 An automated code scan will be initiated for this repository.
 You will receive a notification once the result is available.